-A31: Your medical benefits will cover your stay at the community hospital only if:
+A31: Your medical benefits will cover your stay at the community hospital for up to 28 days only if:

 - 1. You were referred from a restructured hospital after an inpatient stay; and - 2.
-The treatment at the community hospital involves key inpatient rehabilitation and subacute care services.
+The treatment at the community hospital involves key inpatient rehabilitation and sub-acute care services.